Industrials Stock With High Quality Risk/Reward

 Additionally, the CEO Confidence Index, which measures CEO's opinions on future economic and business conditions, reached 68 at the end of 1Q17.
 A score above 50 represents a positive opinion on the economy, and the 1Q17 score represents the highest rating since 2004.
 Furthermore, nearly two-thirds of those surveyed anticipate an increase in hiring in 2017, up from 30% of those surveyed in 2016.
 On the flip side, less than 10% expect a decrease in hiring in 2017, compared to 40% in 2016.
 Strong economic conditions bode well for KNL's growth potential.

-Apart from macro economic trends, KNL has focused on improving profitability, with specific focus on its Office segment, which was 62% of revenue in 2016.
+Apart from macroeconomic trends, KNL has focused on improving profitability, with specific focus on its Office segment, which was 62% of revenue in 2016.
 From investments in sales capabilities to lean manufacturing initiatives, KNL has improved its Office segment operating margin from 6% in 2014 to 10% in 2016.
 Company wide, the firm's operating costs, such as selling, general, and administrative, have grown in line with revenue compounded annually since 2013.
 Prudent cost management moving forward will allow KNL to take advantage of the improving market and capitalize on increased business spending.

 Lastly, KNL's low valuation also undermines any bear argument.
 Despite rising sales, impressive NOPAT growth, and promising economic trends, KNL's current valuation implies meager profit growth expectations, as we'll show below.